uias/Pageboy/README.md

 ## ⚡️ Extras

 - `reloadPages()` - Reload the view controllers in the page view controller.
-(Refreshes the data source).
+(Reloads the data source).
 - `scrollToPage()` - Scroll the page view controller to a new page programatically.

 	```swift